-Chicago Fed Letter Economic Outlook Symposium: Summary of 2015 results and 2016 forecasts by William A. Strauss, senior economist and economic advisor, and Rebecca Friedman, associate economist According to participants in the Chicago Fed's annual Economic Outlook Symposium, the U.S. economy is forecasted to grow at a pace slightly above average in 2016, with inflation moving higher and the unemployment rate edging lower.
+Chicago Fed Letter

+Economic Outlook Symposium: Summary of 2015 results and 2016 forecasts by William A. Strauss, senior economist and economic advisor, and Rebecca Friedman, associate economist

+According to participants in the Chicago Fed's annual Economic Outlook Symposium, the U.S. economy is forecasted to grow at a pace slightly above average in 2016, with inflation moving higher and the unemployment rate edging lower.

 The Federal Reserve Bank of Chicago held its 29th annual Economic Outlook Symposium (EOS) on December 4, 2015.
 More than 100 economists and analysts from business, academia, and government attended the conference.
-This Chicago Fed Letter reviews the forecasts for 2015 from the previous EOS, and then analyzes the forecasts for 2016 (see figure 1) and summarizes the presentations from the most recent EOS.1 The U.S. economy entered the seventh year of its expansion in the third quarter of 2015.
-While the nation's real gross domestic product (GDP) is at its highest level in history, the rate of economic growth since the end of the Great Recession in mid-2009 has been very lowing the second quarter of 2009, the annualized rate of real GDP growth was 2.2%-roughly in line with the long-term rate of growth for the U.S. economy.
-Additionally, the annualized rate of real GDP growth over the first three quarters restrained.
-During the 25 quarters folof 2015 matched that of the overall current expansion.
+This restrained.
+During the 25 quarters following the second quarter of 2009, the annualized rate of real GDP growth was 2.2%-roughly in line with the long-term rate of growth for the U.S. economy.
+Additionally, the annualized rate of real GDP growth over the first three quarters of 2015 matched that of the overall current expansion.